Report Card: Draw in California

 AD

 Broke the scoreline for the Whitecaps and put on a decent defensive display.
-For a team that doesn’t attack much, there were too many attempts on the Whitecaps’ back line, so defensively there is much to be desired.
-It didn’t end up screwing them, but also it’s not high praise when there were two more times that the ball went into the back of the net but was VAR’d off.
-Blackmon’s score is mostly attributed to the attacking help the goal provided and doing a decent job at keeping the goals against respectable.
+It is concerning that there were two times that the ball went into the back of the net for the Galaxy only to be disallowed.

 AD